Skip to content

 Srinivas Aravamudan Prize Committee

-Charge: Selects best article in previous academic year that “pushes the boundaries, geographical and conceptual, of eighteenth-century studies, especially by using a transnatianal, comparative, or cosmopolitan approach.”
+Charge: Selects best article in previous academic year that “pushes the boundaries, geographical and conceptual, of eighteenth-century studies, especially by using a transnational, comparative, or cosmopolitan approach.”

 Travel Awards Committee

-Charge: Awards ABDs and PhDs within one year of their completion $300 plus conference registration in order to attend the Annual Meeting.
+Charge: Awards ABDs and PhDs within one year of their completion: one night at the conference hotel plus registration in order to attend the Annual Meeting.

 Delegates to Coalition Partners

-American Council of Learned Societies (ACLS): Elizabeth Kraft, University of Georgia (through 6/2027)
+American Council of Learned Societies (ACLS): Nush Powell, Arizona State University (through 2029)

-International Society of Eighteenth-Century Studies (ISECS): Chunjie Zhang, University of California Davis (through 6/2025)
+International Society of Eighteenth-Century Studies (ISECS): Susan Carlile, CSU Long Beach (through 6/2027)